-The Ibercup Barcelona is the Spanish edition of the prestigious Ibercup youth football tournament series, the first to take place in Catalunya, one the world’s top tourist destinations.
+The IberCup Barcelona is the one of the Spanish editions of the prestigious IberCup youth football tournament series, the first to take place in Catalunya, one the world’s top tourist destinations.

 Famous teams like FC Porto, SL Benfica, Sporting Lisbon, FC Zenit, Liverpool FC, Atletico de Madrid, PSG, Ol.
 Lyon, Ol.
 Marseille, Sevilla FC and Chivas Guadalajara have competed over the years.

 All referees over the age of 16 are welcome to apply for the Ibercup Barcelona.